altynaymm/amazon_course_red/README.md

 ## Features

-- **Home Page**: Information about the courses, their benefits, and user testimonials.
+- **Home Page**: Displays course highlights with a carousel using Swiper.
-- **Pricing**: Detailed descriptions of various pricing plans.
+- **Course Introduction Modal**: A popup modal featuring an introductory video about the course.
-- **Course Purchase**: Ability to purchase courses through the website.
+- **Detailed Course Information**: Provides comprehensive details about course content.
-- **Responsive Design**: The site is optimized for various devices.
+- **Pricing Information**: Shows available pricing plans.
+Note that the actual payment functionality is not enabled for security reasons as this is a demo project.

 ## Installation and Setup